List of The Flash characters: Clifford DeVoe / Thinker

-Cecile Horton
+Cecile Horton / Virtue

-Cecile Horton (portrayed by Danielle Nicolet; main: seasons 5–9; recurring: seasons 3–4; guest: season 1) is the Central City district attorney and a close friend of Joe West.
-She would occasionally offer him legal advice, and they eventually begin dating.
-While pregnant with his daughter Jenna, she becomes a metahuman and develops empathic abilities and later telekinesis.
+Cecile Horton (portrayed by Danielle Nicolet; main: seasons 5–9; recurring: seasons 3–4; guest: season 1) is the Central City district attorney who would occasionally offer Joe legal advice.
+She and Joe begin dating and eventually get engaged.
+While pregnant with his daughter Jenna, she becomes a metahuman and develops empathic abilities.
 Because of this, she begins specializing in metahuman cases.
-She often assists Team Flash and Team Citizen, and also has an older daughter named Joanie.
+While assisting Team Citizen and serving on Team Flash, she develops telekinesis and later adopts the codename Virtue with a costume inspired by Jenna's drawings.
+She also has an older daughter named Joanie.

 Ralph Dibny / Elongated Man

 Ralph Dibny (portrayed by Hartley Sawyer; main: seasons 5–6; recurring: season 4) is a private investigator specializing in infidelity cases and metahuman with the ability to stretch his body to superhuman lengths and sizes, also allowing him to morph into other people.
 He was previously a detective for the CCPD until Barry exposed him for planting evidence.
 He acquires his powers through exposure to dark matter (which was set up by the Thinker) and stabilizes at S.T.A.R.
 Labs, where Barry decides to give him a second chance.
 He becomes an asset to Team Flash known as the Elongated Man.
-In subsequent seasons, he develops a partnership with Sue Dearbon.
+He later develops a partnership with Sue Dearbon.